 • IRE: University of Limerick and Trinity College Dublin

 So for the foreseeable future, Virtual Open Days have a role to play when engaging prospective students.
-Join us in our webinar to find out how you can maximise your Virtual Open Day strategy and to understand how you can get involved in our research for UK Virtual Open Day Research.
+Missed our webinar?
+Get access to the webinar recording by clicking the link above.
+The recording will hep to find out how you can maximise your Virtual Open Day strategy and to understand how you can get involved in our research for UK Virtual Open Day Research.